juicer149/CryptoTractatusMVP/cli/README.md

 # CryptoTractatus – CLI Architecture

-This directory contains the modular, extensible command-line interface (CLI) for CryptoTractatus – a toolkit for classical cryptography.
+This directory contains the modular, extensible command-line interface (CLI) for CryptoTractatus — a toolkit for classical cryptography.

 The CLI is designed for composability, configurability, and minimalism.
-Logic is separated from configuration and new ciphers or operations can be added rapidly via YAML and Python modules.
+Logic is separated from configuration, and new ciphers or operations can be added rapidly via YAML and Python modules.

 ---